 Hot days can be unhealthy-even dangerous.
 Certain people are especially vulnerable, including children, the elderly, the sick, and the poor.
 High air temperatures can cause heat stroke and dehydration and affect people's cardiovascular and nervous systems.
-Warmer air can also increase the formation of ground-level ozone, a key component of smog.
+Warmer air can also increase the formation of groundlevel ozone, a key component of smog.
 Ozone has a variety of health effects, aggravates lung diseases such as asthma, and increases the risk of premature death from heart or lung disease.
 EPA and the Alabama Department of Environmental Management have been working to reduce ozone concentrations.
 As the climate changes, continued progress toward clean air will become more difficult.

-The sources of information about chimate and the impacts of climate change in this publication are: the national climate ansesuments by the U.S. Global Change.
-Research Program, synthesis and assessment products by the U.S. Climate Change Science Program, assessment reports by the intergovernmental Panel on Climate Change, and EPA's Climate Change indicators in the United States.
-Mention of a particular season, location, species, or any other aspect of an impact does not imply anything about the Seithnood or importance of aspects that are not mentioned.
-For more information about climate change science, impacts, responses, and what you can do, visit EPA's Climate Change website at www.spa.gov/climatechange.
+The sources of information about climate and the impacts of climate change in this publication are: the national climate assessments by the U.S. Global Change Research Program, synthesis and assessment products by the U.S. Climate Change Science Program, assessment reports by the U.S. Global Change Change, and EPKs Climate Change Indicators in the United States.
+Mention of a particular season, location, species, or any other aspect of an impact does not imply anything about the Swithout or importance of aspects that are not mentioned.
+For more information about climate change science, impacts, responses, and what you can do, visit EPAs Climate Change whole at anyworks or good climate/tange.